repoze/repoze.who/docs/narr.rst

 authentication purposes, but need to participate more directly in the mechanics of identification and authorization for some portions of the application.
-For example, consider a system which allows users to sign up online for membrship in a site: once the user completes registration, such an application might wish to log the user in transparently, and thus needs to interact with the configured :mod:`repoze.who` middleware to generate response headers, ensuring
+For example, consider a system which allows users to sign up online for membership in a site: once the user completes registration, such an application might wish to log the user in transparently, and thus needs to interact with the configured :mod:`repoze.who` middleware to generate response headers, ensuring